Yevano/see/README.md

 see
 ===

-An API, library, and runtime environment all in on for ComputerCraft.
+An object oriented environment for ComputerCraft.